Our Counseling Approach Journey:

-- All types of trauma: one time incidents and pervasive trauma.
-Such as ordinary, relational and developmental trauma.
+- All types of trauma: one-time incidents and Complex PTSD trauma (relational and developmental trauma.

 - Addictive Behaviors